 Kids have their own unique DNA and life experiences; therefore, stress affects all children differently.
 The team of naturopathic practitioners at Boucher focuses on listening to your child and determining the root causes of their stress and anxiety and how these affect their emotions and behaviours.
 Familial and environmental factors have been shown to play a significant role in the development of anxiety.
 Bullying and cyberbullying have also become major sources of anxiety in our children.
 In addition, nutritional status, food sensitivities and sleep are some other factors that can contribute to anxiety.

 Naturopathic physicians may use many techniques to support a child with stress and anxiety such as: guided meditation, breathing exercises, physical exercise, yoga, journaling, nutritional supplements, food sensitivity testing, elimination diets, herbal formulas, Bach Flower remedies, Traditional Asian Medicine (acupressure or acupuncture), and homeopathy.

-The goal of Naturopathic Medicine is to provide the parents and child with the tools to effectively manage daily stressors and reduce the stimulation of the sympathetic nervous system that triggers anxiety.
+The goal of Naturopathic medicine is to provide the parents and child with the tools to effectively manage daily stressors and reduce the stimulation of the sympathetic nervous system that triggers anxiety.
 Each treatment plan is specifically tailored to the individual child and their very special circumstances.